Schusterman Doctoral Fellowships in Israel Studies

 The Schusterman Center for Israel Studies is dedicated to promoting exemplary teaching and scholarship in Israeli history, politics, culture, and society at Brandeis University and beyond.
 To that end, the Schusterman Center supports and mentors graduate students at Brandeis University who focus on Israel Studies.
 These full and partial fellowships are granted on a competitive basis to doctoral candidates who have been accepted into the Graduate School of Arts and Sciences.

 The Schusterman Center funds full and partial fellowships for doctoral students focusing on Israel Studies in fields such as history, sociology, politics, Middle East studies, Israeli art, literature and culture.
-These fellowships—granted through individual departments—will be renewable, after review, for up to five years.
-The Schusterman Scholar Fellowship includes a full tuition scholarship, health care benefits and a stipend of up to $26,000 per year.
+These fellowships—granted through individual departments—are renewable, after review, for up to five years.
+The Schusterman Scholar Fellowship includes a full tuition scholarship, health care benefits, and a stipend of up to $26,000 per year.

-Schusterman Scholars’ primary affiliations are to their home departments.
-Therefore, each department will specify teaching and other doctoral requirements for Schusterman Scholars.
-All Schusterman Scholars will need to demonstrate competence in modern Hebrew and/or Arabic.
+Schusterman Scholars are primarily affiliated with their academic home departments.
+Each department specifies teaching and other doctoral requirements for Schusterman Scholars.
+All Schusterman Scholars need to demonstrate competence in modern Hebrew and/or Arabic.
 Furthermore, Scholars’ dissertations must focus on a topic relevant to Israel Studies.
 Service to the Schusterman Center for Israel Studies may be required.

-Recipients of Schusterman Israel Studies Fellowships, known as Schusterman Scholars, will be expected to participate in a bimonthly seminar for Schusterman Scholars.
+Recipients of Schusterman Israel Studies Fellowships, known as Schusterman Scholars, are expected to participate in a bimonthly seminar for Schusterman Scholars.
 This seminar brings together Israel Studies doctoral candidates, along with relevant faculty and other advanced students, to explore issues in the field of Israel Studies.
-This seminar will allow Israel Studies doctoral candidates to form an intellectual community for their research and academic development.
+This seminar allows Israel Studies doctoral candidates to form an intellectual community for their research and academic development.
 Schusterman Scholars are expected to participate in the seminar every year of their Fellowship.

-Schusterman Scholars will be given the opportunity to participate in the Summer Institute for Israel Studies, in which faculty members from across North America and the world participate in seminars at Brandeis and in Israel that will help them design new courses in Israel Studies for their home universities.
+Schusterman Scholars are given the opportunity to participate in the Summer Institute for Israel Studies, in which faculty members from across North America and the world participate in seminars at Brandeis and in Israel to enable them to design new courses in Israel Studies for their home universities.
 Further details can be found on the Institute's webpage.

 Doctoral candidates who are not awarded a Schusterman Fellowship may apply the following year for reconsideration.